2010kohtep/MultiEmulator/README.md

 **MultiEmulator** - project for GoldSource Engine, which provides ability to generate tickets with a specific SteamID key, using all available emulators for this engine.

-Ticket are processed by the game server of Half-Life 1 and modifications using **DProto** and **ReUnion** modules.
+Ticket is processed by the game server of Half-Life 1 and modifications using **DProto** or **ReUnion** modules.
 If the server does not have these modules, then MultiEmulator won't work.

 # Ticket generators